alexkharmansky/react-application/README.md

 # React application

-Besides standard modules, components and files there are some files that deserve a mention.
+Besides standard React modules, components and files there are some things that deserve a mention.

 ### Components